 The building became a junior high and was renamed in honor of William Jardine.
 That original building is gone now.
 Dr. Jardine served as president of both K-State and WSU.
 And was one of the first Kansans to gain a secretary position at the national level.

 A new Jardine was built and opened for the 1958-59 school year.

 There is a plaque on a brick wall that commemorates the site of Planeview High School (1943-1957).
 It was dedicated On August 6, 1994.
 There is also an engraved cement plaque honoring an undefeated football team in 1947-1948.

-At the end of the 1995-96 school year, Jardine was closed, students were sent to Mead, Truesdell and Curtis.
-The school board turned it into Edison Junior Academy.
+At the end of the 1995-96 school year, Jardine was closed, students were given the option to transfer to Mead, Truesdell and Curtis or stay at the new Jardine Edison Junior Academy.
 The Edison contract ended in 2003 and the school went through several name changes.

 Shout out to Susan Arensman at USD 259 for the extra help on those name changes:

 2003 – 2007: Jardine Diversified Leadership and Technology Magnet